franknmungai/react-hackathon/docs/15-wrapping-up.md

 ```

 The `flag` property will have a value of `c` if the move was a capture.
 It will also contain a `captured` property with the name of the piece that was captured.
 You can store this in the `GameContext` and then create a component that gets the captured pieces from `GameContext` and displays them.

+I hope you had fun working on this project.

+Happy Coding. 🎉🎉